 Did you know?

-- Top five safety themes raised with CIRAS in 2022-23 were rules and procedures, the person's environment, health and wellbeing, rules and procedure, unsafe practices and fatigue.
+- Top five safety themes raised with CIRAS in 2022-23 were rules and procedures, the person's environment, health and wellbeing, training and competence, and equipment.

 - You can raise a concern about another company, for example if you spot unsafe practices on a shared work site.